Kiyotaka Mizuno (Japanese: 水野 清隆) was a Japanese supercentenarian who was the country’s oldest living man from August 2024, until his own passing.

 Kiyotaka Mizuno was born in Iwata, Shizuoka Prefecture, Japan, on 14 March 1914, as the eldest son of a farming family.
 He had one younger sister.
-He has lived through four eras: Taisho, Showa, Heisei, and Reiwa.
+He lived through four eras: Taisho, Showa, Heisei, and Reiwa.

 In his youth, Mizuno served as a guard for the Emperor and was stationed at the Imperial Palace during the February 26 Incident in 1936, an attempted military coup in Tokyo led by young army officers seeking political reform.
 Later, during World War II, he was deployed to the continent, where he narrowly escaped death before returning to Iwata.